Why apply for a 40e permit?

 The permit will generally cover 10 ‘graticular blocks’ with each block being 1 minute by 1 minute – ie. 1/60 degree by 1/60 degree – in the same way that a minute in time is 1/60 hour.
 The boundaries of these blocks are labelled in degrees(°) and minutes(‘) – eg. -26°2’

-You might notice that the 1-minute blocks are contained within a bigger 5-minute by 5-minute block – the bigger blocks are given a number – eg. 1710 in the example above.
-The 1-minute blocks are labelled a-z (but no ‘i’).
+You might notice that the 1-minute blocks are contained within a bigger 5-minute by 5-minute block – which is given a number – eg. 1710 & 1782 in the example above.
+The twenty five 1-minute blocks are labelled a-z (but no ‘i’).

 Applying for a 40e permit